SII-inpac-Chuangqi/darkshine-simulation/README.md

 **Note:** for users who want to run Baseline 1 samples, please use ``` git checkout tags/baseline1 ``` instead.
 The config files of DSimu and DAna are not compatible with different versions.
 See example rare process yaml file on [Wiki page](https://gitlab.com/dark_shine/darkshine-simulation/-/wikis/Sample-Production).

-Before installing, several dependencies need to be checked.
+Before installing, if you are using your own machine, several dependencies need to be checked.

 - C++17
 - Geant4 10.06